 Environmental components mean surroundings in which a project operates, including air, water, land, natural resources, flora, fauna, humans and their interrelation.

-During ESIA Preperation Phase EPC terminology was used for Engineering, Procurement and Construction Contractor.
-Currently as the scope only covers construction, CC is meant where EPC terminology is used.
-For offshore construction activities EPC terminology is valid.

 Costs for the items 1, 2, 3 are presented based on the existing amounts including LOT 1, LOT 2, LOT3, LOT 4 and Stations contracts.